27 October 2025

 She went to Blanche Alexander’s place on Custom House place in search of Belle Watkins, who, she said, had won the affections of Harvey Neal, alias “Bulldyke.”
 Belle got wind of her coming, and made her escape, but as soon as the woman got inside of the house she began firing right and left.

 The same paper on 12 November 1892 ran a short note about Hattie Washington, out on bail, stabbing Harvey Neal with a small knife.
 Unfortunately, we don’t know how this story ended.
 But the paper on 24 September 1893 reports Washington being arrested again for pickpocketing.
-How, if at all, this nickname relates to the later sense of the word is uncertain, but the fact that in this case Bulldyke refers to a masculine person and the fact that both Washington and Neal were Black may provide a clue as to the term’s origin.
+How, if at all, this nickname relates to the later sense of the word is uncertain, but the fact that in this case Bulldyke refers to a man and the fact that both Washington and Neal were Black may provide a clue as to the term’s origin.

 The earliest recorded use of dyke to refer to a lesbian is in the form bulldyker.
 From Joseph Parke’s 1906 book Human Sexuality: